nfstream/nfstream.github.io/docs/api.md

 In the the following, we demonstrate a simplistic machine learning approach training and deployment.
-We suppose that we want to run a classification of Social Network category flows based on bidirectional_packets and bidirectional_bytes as features.
+We suppose that we want to run a classification of Social Network category flows based on bidirectional_packets and bidirectional_bytes as input features.
 For the sake of brevity, we decide to predict only at flow expiration stage.

 ##### Training the model